storebloom/miropelia/app/public/wp-content/plugins/googleanalytics/readme.txt

 * No need to find your GA property ID and copy it over, just sign in with Google and choose your site
 * See analytics right inside the plugin, the past 7 days vs your previous 7 days
 * Shows pageviews, users, pages per session and bounce rate + top 5 traffic referrals
-* Wordpress Dashboard widget for 7, 30 or 90 days graph and top site usage stats
+* WordPress Dashboard widget for 7, 30 or 90 days graph and top site usage stats
 * Disable tracking for logged in users like admins or editors for more reliable analytics

 = 1.0.7 =